NeoScripter/NeoScripter/README.md

 Hey there!

 I'm a web developer who likes creating good-looking and highly scalable apps that are pleasant and easy to use.
-Using warious tools to achieve this goal, I try to make sure that my code is clean and maintainable.
+Using various tools to achieve this goal, I try to make sure that my code is clean and maintainable.

 ## Stack